-Latin IV - AP [AP Latin: Virgil]
+WL-805-1♥★ Latin IV - AP [AP Latin: Virgil] Grade 12

-Prerequisite: Latin III / Latin III - Honors

-Latin IV - AP develops students' ability to read, translate, analyze, and interpret Latin text.
-It follows one of two syllabi, determined by the instructor: Virgil's Aeneid or Latin Literature (Cicero, Horace, or Ovid).
+Prerequisite: Latin III or Latin III - Honors Latin IV - AP develops students' ability to read, translate, analyze, and interpret Latin text.
+It follows one of two syllabi, determined by the instructor: Virgil's Aeneid or Latin literature (Cicero, Horace, or Ovid).
 Students practice translating passages, explicating contextual words or phrases, identifying an excerpt's context and significance, discussing and comparing themes among passages, identifying features of a poem's or argument's construction, determining meter, and sight reading.
 It is recommended that students in this course take the AP Exam when it is offered in May.

-Advanced Special Topics in Latin - Honors Grade 12 1 credit
+WL-904-1♥★ Advanced Special Topics in Latin - Honors Grade 12 1 credit